rgarimella0124/Url-Shortner/README.md

 ## Objective

 - To short URL,
-- Generate A Random Hash and assign it to the original URL and store it in our database.
+- Generate A Random Hash and assign it to the original URL and store it in database.
 - On Request to the short URL, the system needs to look up in the database and if found, return the original URL for redirection.

 ## Application Architecture